 Solution: Connect to your Cloud SQL instance and ensure it has been populated with schema and example data.
 If you don't see the expected outcome, import the files again in the section Create a Cloud SQL database (see the step, "Import the database schema and demo data").

-In the GCP Console, go to Cloud Shell, and run the following command to update your Cloud SQL instance.
+In the Cloud Console, go to Cloud Shell, and run the following command to update your Cloud SQL instance.
 Replace

 [CLOUD_SQL_INSTANCE_ID]with the name of your instance.

 Enter the following command and press Enter:

 > List of relations Schema | Name | Type | Owner | Size | Description -------+----------+-------+----------+------------+------------- public | action | table | postgres | 8192 bytes | public | alloc | table | postgres | 8192 bytes | public | comments | table | postgres | 8192 bytes | public | config | table | postgres | 8192 bytes | public | deed | table | postgres | 0 bytes | public | depend | table | postgres | 0 bytes | public | dept | table | postgres | 8192 bytes |